-- An adviser tells a minority student not to take a certain course because the adviser says that other minority students have had difficulty in the course. - A disabled individual is not included in an off-site outing because of lack of mobility. - A supervisor assigns only menial tasks to a minority staff member.
-A supervisor gives menial tasks only to a minority staff member and not to other employees. - An older employee is disciplined for insubordination when the same conduct is tolerated from younger employees. - Swastikas have been painted on the door of a room often used to prepare for the observance of the Jewish Sabbath. - A student tells a racially offensive joke within a study group session with other students. - Downloading or viewing pornography that is seen by others.
+- An adviser tells a minority student not to take a certain course because the adviser says that other minority students have had difficulty in the course. - A disabled individual is not included in an off-site outing because of lack of mobility. - A supervisor assigns only menial tasks to a minority staff member. - An older employee is disciplined for insubordination when the same conduct is tolerated from younger employees. - Swastikas have been painted on the door of a room often used to prepare for the observance of the Jewish Sabbath. - A student tells a racially offensive joke within a study group session with other students. - Downloading or viewing pornography that is seen by others.